b-m-f/nixos-deployment-example/README.md

 I am very grateful for all the work and creativity that the developers and maintainers have poured into the Nix ecosystem.

 Simply amazing.

+# Questions
+Just put any question into a new Github issue.
+I'll try to answer them as best as I can and will comment the code accordingly to make it easier to digest for newcomers.